Vyral/jeff-riber/_posts/2021-08-09-we-sell-homes-using-the-3-ps.md

 1:45 — A breakdown of fees from iBuyer Opendoor

-2:20 — The three P’s of selling a home
+2:20 — The three p’s of selling a home

 3:00 — How we turn average homes into great products